ziutek/mymysql/README.md

 *mysql.New* and other functions returns mostly interface types.
 So all previously exported members were converted to methods (with except *mysql.Row* and *mysql.Field* - they deffinition didn't changed).
+5. Transactions added.
+If you use *mymysql/thrsafe" engine transactions are full thread safe.

 #### v0.3.8